biegaj/biegaj/README.md

 I turned 15 last November and live in the UK.

 I'm happy to be paid for any coding work, especially if its in C# or Python.
 I'm also comfortable with coding in basic TypeScript for scripts for projects like NRelay.
-I am not creating any sort of malware!

 Aditionally, **I am not updating titles**, if the methods I find for hiding malware from antiviruses are patched I wont look for another one.
 All projects are final!